dejay22kar/jay22kar/the-other-jay/himself.md

 Even though lost,
 he went on to his destiny.
 Where?
 Little did he know that it didn’t matter,
-Because he didn’t know that all the roads led to Himself.
+Because all the roads led to Himself.

 [&#129044; Back to The other Jay](https://dejay22kar.github.io/jay22kar/the-other-jay/)